 “Oh, that’s just something the former owner used to cool it down during the vinification process.
 We’ll use something else.”

-We head back to the house, to the temporary tasting room and grab a glass.
-I wouldn’t have minded, but Julien preferred to go back to the living room, he got himself a Pineau and I received a very nicely balanced XO Cognac the brother’s brand Rastignac »”>Rastignac.
+We head back to the house, to the temporary tasting room, and grab a glass.
+I wouldn’t have minded staying there, but Julien preferred us to go back to the living room.
+He pours himself a Pineau and I receive a very nicely balanced XO Cognac from the brother’s brand Rastignac.

-Julien’s wife tells me about their plans to set up a holiday rental house, a Gîte.
-This might be a good idea as agrotourism and holidays on wine farms have been becoming pretty popular lately.
-They tell me about how they benefit from the not far away Aubeterre, one of UNESCO’s world heritage towns said to be one of the most beautiful towns in France.
+Julien’s wife tells me about their plans to set up their own gîte holiday rental.
+This might be a good idea, as agrotourism and vineyard holidays have grown in popularity lately.
+They tell me about how they make the most of the nearby town of Aubeterre, one of UNESCO’s World Heritage sites; said to be one of the most beautiful towns in France.

-I like these people, they have big plans, stopped something they were not at all made for and started something totally different.
+I figure I like these people.
+They have big plans, stopped doing something they were not at all made for, and started something totally different.

 “Sometimes it’s also a bit hard.
 Before we lived in Paris, now in the countryside.
 You also have to make some sacrifices.
 But it’s definitely worth it.”

-I ask Julien how delighted their father must have been, when he was informed that the family tradition would go on.
-From his reaction I read that it must have been a heavenly enjoyable moment for father Pannaud.
+I ask Julien how delighted their father must have been when he was informed that the family tradition would continue.
+From his reaction, I saw that it must have been an incredibly enjoyable moment for father Pannaud.